3rd Sunday of Advent Year A – Gaudete Sunday

 - How can you prepare your heart for Christmas in the remaining days of Advent?

-Quotes and Social Media Graphics for the 3rd Sunday of Advent Year A – Gaudete Sunday
+Social Media Graphics and Bulletin Artwork for the 3rd Sunday of Advent Year A – Gaudete Sunday

 Music Suggestions for the 3rd Sunday of Advent Year A – Gaudete Sunday